The Maximal $U(1)_L$ Inverse Seesaw from $d=5$ Operator and Oscillating Asymmetric Sneutrino Dark Matter: The maximal inverse seesaw based on NMSSM

+In the M$L$SIS, $M_N$ is required to be $\lesssim10$ eV.
+Such a tiny mass scale implies that the $U(1)_L$ breaking term may originate from a higher dimension operator, which resembles the understanding on the active neutrino mass via the Weinberg operator ${\cal O}_{win}=(LH_u)^2/M^*$.
+Owing to the fact that the weak scale $v_u\simeq 246$ GeV is relatively low, to give the realistic neutrino mass we need a somewhat peculiar scale $M_*\sim 10^{14}$ GeV, which is close but two orders of magnitude lower than the grand unification theory (GUT) scale $\sim 10^{16}$ GeV.
+It is even far less than another putative fundamental scale, the Planck scale $M_{\rm Pl}\sim 10^{18}$ GeV or the string scale that interpolates between them.

+In the case under consideration, the situation becomes quite different and intriguing new possibilities open.
+In order to construct a Weinberg operator-like operator for the $U(1)_L$ breaking mass term, a scalar singlet $S$ is introduced; moreover, it develops a VEV $v_s\equiv \langle S\rangle$ so that we have the analogy

+Now we have $m_{\nu}^{eff}\simeq- \ld_2 v_s^2/(K^2M_*)$.
+Given a multi-TeV $v_s$, $M_*$ can be naturally identified as the GUT scale for operator coefficient $\ld_2\sim1$.
+However, if $v_s$ is merely at the sub-TeV scale, we need to allow a large coefficient $\ld_2\sim K^2$.
+In particular, if we have $v_s\sim{\cal O}$(10) TeV, even $M_*=M_{\rm Pl}$ is possible.
+In this article we prefer a lower $v_s$ because then one can enjoy the benefits of NMSSM: enhancing the SM-like Higgs boson mass via the new quartic term $\ld^2|H_uH_d|^2$ without losing electroweak scale naturalness, i.e., keeping a smaller $\mu=\ld v_s\sim{\cal O}$(100) GeV~\cite{Ellwanger:2011aa,Kang:2012sy,Cao:2012fz}.

+In SSMs, such a singlet is very welcome.
+As is well known, the minimal SSM (MSSM) contains an unique mass parameter in the superpotential, i.e., the $\mu$ parameter of the mass term for Higgsinos $\mu H_uH_d$.
+It is expected to be around the weak scale, which is technically natural but the origin of such a low scale should be addressed.
+Among others, the NMSSM provides a simple and attractive solution by updating $\mu$ to be a dynamic field, $\mu\ra S$~\cite{Ellwanger:2009dp}.
+As a bonus, $S$ can also generate the supersymmetric Dirac mass term for the singlets $N$ and $N^c$ in the M$L$SIS.
+So, we propose the following scale invariant (or $Z_3-$invariant) superpotential except for the dimension-five operator:

+The soft SUSY-breaking parameters $A_N$, $A_1$, etc., are assumed to be real and around the weak scale.~\footnote{We do not introduce lepton flavor violating mass terms in the soft SUSY-breaking sector.
+Otherwise, the realization of the oscillating sneutrino ADM would be changed significantly.} The ordinary NMSSM sector with $Z_3$ symmetry takes the form of

+As usual, we insist on the perturbative bound on the dimensionless couplings, e.g. $\ld\lesssim0.7$.
+After $S$ developing a VEV, all the mass terms in the superpotential Eq.~(\ref{minimal}) just like $\mu$ are dynamically generated,

-Such a very simple model can provide all the elements we need and it must be the minimal framework to dynamically realize the inverse seesaw mechanism because we do not introduce any new fields (only the NMSSM plus right-handed neutrinos).
-With the singlet $S$ developing a TeV-scale VEV $v_s$, both $M_N$ and $M_{\bar N}$ can be generated
+The simple model can provide all the elements we need and it is the minimal model to dynamically realize the inverse seesaw mechanism because we do not introduce any new fields (only the NMSSM plus right-handed neutrinos).

-where the operator coefficient $\ld_2$ is set to be 1.
-So, $M_N$ can be naturally at weak scale and $M_{\bar N}$ can be close to the light neutrino mass scale.